u12206050/directus-extension-dev-canvas/README.md

 4. Click **"Load It"**, and your extension should now be loaded in the Developer Canvas module.

+## Note

+- The Developer Canvas module is only available to users with the `admin_access` permission.

+- You still need to manually run `npm run build` to actually bundle your extension once you want to use it outside of the Developer Canvas module.

 ## Supported UI Extension Types

 - ✅ Bundles